Leagify/auction-drafter-schools/Leagify.AuctionDrafter/README.md

   - Team coach.
 They can bid for a school for their team and assign it to a position on their roster
   - Auction viewer.
 They can view the auction.
   - Proxy coach.
 They can bid on behalf of a a team coach who is not present for the auction but would like to have a team.
-+ Once an auction master creates a draft, other users can choose to join a draft as team coach.
++ An auction master creates a draft, other users can choose to join a draft as team coach via a "join code".
+The auction master assigns users that join into roles.
 + A user can be both a team coach and proxy coach.
 They can bid as both coaches in the same auction.
 In that case, the bidding would be handled via a dropdown menu or some other easily selectable means.
 + The auction can be viewed by anyone.